ElucidataInc/polly-docs/docs/KnowledgeGraph/Using the Application.md

 ![edgedetail](../img/KG/edgedetail.png) <center> The edge details are shown hovering over the edges.
 Here it indicates that the JAK1 gene ( dark green node) encodes the JAK1 protein (light green node).</center>

-**Note:**: If a searched node has no interactions with the other node(s), it would be shown as a separate node with just its neighbour interactions (hop of 1).
+**Note:** If a searched node has no interactions with the other node(s), it would be shown as a separate node with just its neighbour interactions (hop of 1).

 #### Exploring the Sub Graph